 Marketing and IT.
 An unlikely pairing?
-Maybe to some, but those within either discipline should be familiar with their similarities and close relationship.
-Like marketing, there are key benefits to taking a strategic approach to IT and clear KPIs to track your strategies’ delivery.
+Maybe to some, but those within either discipline will be aware that they share several similar characteristics.
+Like marketing, there are key benefits to taking a strategic approach to IT and clear KPIs to track your strategy’s delivery.

-I spoke with Melinda Goodman at FullTilt Marketing for The Packer’s Tip of the Iceberg podcast about the unexpected similarities between marketing and IT.
-Following is a summary of that conversation.
-You might be surprised to learn that a common thread is strategy.
+In this episode of The Packer’s Tip of the Iceberg podcast I discussed the unexpected similarities between marketing and IT.
+And yes, a common thread is strategy.

 A Strategic Approach